armincosta/CryptoTraderAIHelperTool/README.md

  USDT (Ethereum ERC20): 0x35372ea66892ed35109fb381caa88b7fed75e4b2

- THANKS a lot you will not regret for further improvements and functionalities
+ THANKS a LOT and God beless you, you will not regret for getting further improvements and functionalities for your Trades